Tribute Singers and Soundalikes

 As singers, we should always find our own style, but there may be times when you want to sound like someone else.
 When session singing, studios can have particular vocal styles and tones in mind, and if you can change your voice at will, it means for more work from the studio.

-You might also want to work a season in production shows at hotel resorts or on cruise liners, and when there are a plethora of singers performing the same tribute act as the one you are creating, you have to make sure you stand out.
+You might want to work a season in production shows at hotel resorts or on cruise liners, and when there are a plethora of singers performing the same tribute act as the one you are creating, you have to make sure you stand out.

 As usual, I must stress the importance of being guided by an experienced vocal coach if you want a sustainable career in singing.
 Before you try to become a soundalike of another singer, you need to develop excellent technique.
 This is the foundation for vocal health, which is paramount to be a durable performer with many years left in your voice.
 It is also how you find your signature sound, which is essential if you want to be a memorable performer.